AOP-PHP/AOP/doc/Contents/chapter2.md

 getPointcut returns the pointcut (as a string) that triggered the joinpoint.

-### getTriggeringObject ###
+### getObject ###

-getTriggeringObject returns the object of the triggered joinppoint.
-If the joinpoint does not belongs to an object, getTriggeringObject returns null.
+getObject returns the object of the triggered joinppoint.
+If the joinpoint does not belongs to an object, getObject returns null.

-### getTriggeringClassName ###
+### getClassName ###

-getTriggeringClassName returns the object's class name of the triggered joinpoint.
-If the joinpoint does not belongs to a class, getTriggeringClassName returns null.
+getClassName returns the object's class name of the triggered joinpoint.
+If the joinpoint does not belongs to a class, getClassName returns null.

-If the class is declared in a namespace, getTriggeringClassName indicates the full name of the class (with the namespace).
+If the class is declared in a namespace, getClassName indicates the full name of the class (with the namespace).

-### getTriggeringMethodName ###
+### getMethodName ###

-getTriggeringMethodName returns the name of the method of the triggered joinpoint.
+getMethodName returns the name of the method of the triggered joinpoint.
 If the joinpoint was triggered by a property operation, will raise an error.
 If the joinpoint was triggered by a function operation, will raise an error.

-### getTriggeringFunctionName ###
+### getFunctionName ###

-getTriggeringFunctionName returns the name of the function of the triggered joinpoint.
+getFunctionName returns the name of the function of the triggered joinpoint.
 If the joinpoint was triggered by a property operation, will raise an error.
 If the joinpoint was triggered by a method operation, will raise an error.

-### getTriggeringPropertyName ###
+### getPropertyName ###

-getTriggeringPropertyName returns the name of the property of the triggered joinpoint.
+getPropertyName returns the name of the property of the triggered joinpoint.
 If the joinpoint was triggered by a method operation, will raise an error.

 ### getAssignedValue ###